stitchdata/docs/_connect-files/api/objects/destinations/v3/create-a-destination-v3.md

   - type: "Response"
     language: "json"
     subexamples:
-      - title: "Amazon S3 destination response"
+      - type: "Amazon S3 destination response"
         description: |
           **Note**: There are additional steps to creating an Amazon S3 destination beyond submitting a successful request to this endpoint.
 Refer to the [Amazon S3 Destination Form Property documentation]({{ api.form-properties.destination-forms.section | append: "-amazon-s3-object" }}) for more info.
         code: |